isomerpages/gb-assist/pages/solutionrepo/solution392.md

 Please refer to 'Things to Note' for additional requirements.

 #### Mode of Payment
-Direct Purchase
+Subscription / Leasing

 #### Support Level
 80% for SME <br>
 N.A. for non-SMEs

 #### Things to Note
-More than or equal to quipment must meet the following:
-- Minimum of 10 trays
-- Freezer must be able to go below -18?C
-- Ability to load with a trolley (optional)

-Additional criteria: =30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

-No change in vendor allowed

 #### Contact Information
-N.A.
+Epoint Systems Pte Ltd<br>www.Epoint.com.sg<br>Email: sales@epointpos.com<br>Tel: +65 6100 6300 / +65 6100 6610

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.